-Opportunity driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications and Management evaluation process that Cost of management is managed through its corporate Project Management Office that is able to identify additional opportunities from changes in consumer behaviour as they arise.
-Husky currently blends biofuels above provincial and federal standards in many jurisdictions, providing lower-carbon fuels to the market.
-In 2015, the use of ethanol blended fuel helped prevent the emission of 34,000 tonnes of CO2e.
+Opportunity driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Regulation.
+Management Huskyalso has a lonnal Cost of management identification and evaluation process that is managed through its corporate Project Management Office that is able to identify additional opportunities from changes in consumer behaviour as they arise.